JamesWoolfenden/learn-packer/docs/ansible-docker.md

 # Packer-Ansible-Docker

-As of writing there’s still no support for running Ansible on Windows [except via WSL], so to run these examples you will have to have A Mac Or Linux.
+As of writing there’s still no support for running Ansible on Windows [except via WSL], so to run these examples you will have to have a Mac Or Linux.

 ## Pre-requisite